IGM-202-2225/project-2-jgd6426/README.md

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
-- currently the bees sometimes manage to fly upside down
+- Not an issue, but the bees purposely do not rotate

 ### Requirements not completed

-_If you did not complete a project requirement, notate that here_